guicavalheiro/guicavalheiro/README.md

 ### Hi there 👋

+My name is Guilherme Cavalheiro

+## 🔭 Work

+I work in HP, as a software engineering.
+Previously I was a HP intern in data science.

+## 🌱 I’m currently learning

+I study Android to perform work related tasks, and in my spare time at work and life I dedicate myself to learn data science.
 <!--
 **guicavalheiro/guicavalheiro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.